Where on Earth Is Carmen Sandiego?: Home media releases

 Fox Video originally released the series on VHS through their Fox Kids Video label, which contained two episodes each.

 In November 2001, Lions Gate Home Entertainment and Trimark Home Video released two VHS tapes, Carmen's Revenge and Time Traveler, consisting of the show's three-part episodes ("Retribution" and "Labyrinth") in a feature-length format.
 Time Traveller was also released on DVD, and alongside the "Labyrinth" episode, also came with a demo of Where in the World is Carmen Sandiego?
 Treasures of Knowledge.
 A video of the episode "Timing is Everything" was included with some versions of the mentioned game.

 In September 2003, Sterling Entertainment released Into the Maelstrom and No Place like Home on VHS and DVD.
 Into the Maelstrom contained the three part "Retribution" episode, while No Place like Home contained the episode "The Remnants" and the two-part episode "Can You Ever Go Home Again?"
 The DVD versions contained "When it Rains..." and "Follow My Footprints" as bonus episodes, respectively.
 NCircle Entertainment reissued both DVDs in 2007.

 In June 2006, Shout!
 Factory and Sony BMG Music Entertainment released the first season on DVD.
 Due to poor sales, no further seasons were released.

 Mill Creek Entertainment released Where on Earth Is Carmen Sandiego? – The Complete Series on DVD in Region 1 on February 21, 2012.
 This four-disc set contains all forty episodes of the series.
 They also released a ten-episode best-of collection the same day.
 These releases have been discontinued and are now out of print.
 Mill Creek re-released the complete series on DVD in Region 1 in June 2017.

+On March 7, 2025, a five-disc thirtieth Anniversary Edition DVD set was released by Topaz Distribution.

 PIDAX, a German company, released the complete series on DVD for Region 2 in 3 Volumes in 2019 in English and German.

-The whole series is available to stream on Paramount+.
+The whole series is available to stream on Paramount+ in some territories.